 Research costs are expensed as incurred.
-For the years ended December 31, 2021, 2020 and 2019, research costs are immaterial.
+For the years ended December 31, 2022 and 2021, research costs are immaterial.

-Development expenditures are capitalized only if development costs can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Company intends to and has sufficient resources to complete the development to use or sell the asset.
+For the year ended December 31, 2022, the Company incurred certain development expenditures related to the Lowell 35s product line that launched during the third quarter of the year ended December 31, 2022.
+Development costs of approximately \$78 were expensed during the year ended December 31, 2022 to validate that the product line was commercially and technically feasible and to bring the product to market.
+Development expenditures are capitalized only if development costs are material, can be measured reliably, future economic benefits are probable, and the Company intends to and has sufficient resources to complete the development to use or sell the asset.
 To date, no development costs have been capitalized.